itprov/CarND-Vehicle-Detection/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 As mentioned above, I experimented with many different combinations of color spaces, channels, and HOG, spatial bin parameters until I found the combination that consistently performs better than others.
-Ultimately I searched on 3 scales - 1.5, 2, 2.5 using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-The classifier accuracy with this combination is always above 99.1%.
+Ultimately I searched on 3 scales - 1, 1.5, 2.5 using YCrCb 3-channel HOG features plus spatially binned color and Y-channel color histograms in the feature vector, which provided a nice result.
+The classifier accuracy with this combination is always above 99%.
 Here is another example image:

 ![alt text][image4]